All articles

 3/6/2025

-Looking for freedom, starry nights and waking up in the middle of nowhere?
-Wild camping, often favored by motorhome and vanlife enthusiasts, is the stuff of dreams.
-But beware: this practice is largely forbidden in France.
-Fortunately, reliable alternatives exist for independent travelers.
-Here's an overview, in a practical and accessible tone, to leave with peace of mind.
+Fancy freedom, starry nights, and waking up in the great outdoors?
+Wild camping, often popular with motorhome and vanlife enthusiasts, is a dream.
+But be careful: this practice is largely prohibited in France.
+Fortunately, there are reliable alternatives for independent travelers.
+Here's an overview, in a practical and accessible tone, to set off with peace of mind.

-While the image of a night spent in the wilderness is a dream come true, the legal reality is very different.
-Backcountry camping is strictly forbidden in most of France's natural and heritage areas.
-It is strictly regulated by articles R111-32 to R111-35 of the Code de l'urbanisme, in conjunction with other codes (environment, heritage, public health).
+While the idea of spending a night in the great outdoors is appealing, the legal reality is quite different.
+Wild camping is mainly prohibited in most of France's natural and heritage areas.
+It is strictly regulated by articles R111-32 to R111-35 of the Town Planning Code, in conjunction with other codes (environment, heritage, public health).

 What French law says